 Flag of Georgia

-After Mikhail Saakashvili’s winning on the presidential elections in Georgia, the country has approved a new state flag.
+Georgian flag became official after Mikhail Saakashvili won on the presidential elections in Georgia.
 Prior to the approval by Parliament in January 2004, the flag was used by the national movement of Mikhail Saakashvili.

 This general Christian symbols, as a heraldic sign was first recorded in 1099 on the arms of crusader Godfrey Bouillon, this way he was given the title of defender of the Holy Sepulcher.
 Ever since, this heraldic symbol was the personification of the Holy Sepulcher and also the centre of Christianity - Jerusalem.
 It is known by three names - Godfrey Bouillon’s emblem, Jerusalem’s emblem and the Holy sign.
 White colour in heraldry indicates innocence, purity, wisdom, and red colour signify courage, bravery, justice and love.